mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

     return Keypair(p, q)
 ```

 From this keypair, which must be kept private, we can derive both the private decryption key and the public encrypted key.
-The former is simply the two primes while the latter is essentially the product of them: `n = p * q`.
+The former is simply the two primes while the latter is essentially the product of them: $n = p \cdot q$.
 One of the underlying security assumption is hence that while computing `n` from `p` and `q` is easy, computing `p` or `q` from `n` is hard.

 Note that the encryption key is only based on `n` and not `p` nor `q`.
 The fact that it is easy to compute `n` from `p` and `q`, but believed hard to compute `p` or `q` from `n`, is the primary assumption underlying the security of the Paillier scheme (and of RSA).